 The Enterprise Development Grant (EDG), popularly referred to as “the EDG grant” is a funding scheme that supports the development and transformation of enterprises in Singapore.
 The grant assists enterprises with their business transformation, internationalisation and capability development initiatives.

 There are 3 core areas from which the EDG supports companies.

-There are a few criteria that your company needs in order to be eligible to receive the grant -
+There are some criteria that your company needs in order to be eligible to receive the grant:

 - That your business has an entity registered and is operating in Singapore.

 - The company has at least 30% local (Singapore) shareholding.

 - Be in a financially stable so to start and complete the project.

 Jump on a call with us for a free consultation, we'll explain further what "financially stable" means then